Have you started stockpiling emergency supplies yet? If you haven’t, don’t let cost be why you are unprepared.

 - How Many: About 10 ounces per person

-When the plumbing is down, how are you going to keep yourself clean?
+When the plumbing is down, how will you keep yourself clean?
 The best solution is to stockpile loads of baby wipes.
-Then you can just wipe your body down with these and be nice and clean.
+Then you can wipe your body down with these and be nice and clean.
 Read more about emergency hygiene here.

 - Why: Emergency hygiene

 - How Many: 8 (60ct) packs per person

 Pain medicines are probably going to be one of the most valuable items to have after a disaster situation.

 First, they will help with any pain you happen to get.
 Pain meds will also probably be a really good SHTF barter item.